pldi-submission-448/fgg/README.md

 go run . -fgg -dictpassnoassertion -- dispatcher.fgg
 ```

-##Micro Benchmark
+## Micro Benchmark

 We assume the GOPATH is `~/go`.

 After running `go install .`, there should be an executable file
 `~/go/bin/fgg`.
-Then use the shell scripts in `bencmark` directory.
+Then use the shell scripts in `benchmark` directory.
 For example, the command below executes the micro benchmarks
 ten times for each configuration, and prints the execution time.